isomerpages/singapore-customs-cms/_registration-services/Registration Services/register-claimants.md

 A Claimant is an individual from a Claimant Organisation who is responsible to receive the goods that are exempted from the payment of duty and/or GST on behalf of the entity and ensures that the goods granted duty exemption and/or GST relief are meant for an entity’s official use or an Entitled Individual’s personal use when they are applying for the duty exemption/GST relief permits.

 The Key Personnel of Claimant Organisation needs to register individuals from the Claimant Organisation as Claimants to be declared in the duty exemption and/or GST relief permit applications.
-Upon successful registration of the Claimants, the Primary Contact listed in your entity's Customs Account will receive a fax or email notification.
+Upon successful registration of the Claimants, the Primary Contact listed in your entity's Customs Account will receive an email notification.

 When submitting the duty and/or GST exemption permit applications, the Declaring Agents are required to declare the registered Claimant’s UEN, organisation, name and code in the relevant fields.